mothball187/TimedProgression/README.md

 For example, the thompson (`smg.thompson`) is unlocked in phase 1, which is reached after two days with the default configuration.
 Be sure to include phase 0 items for each category, so the plugin will know which items can be used to replace restricted items during phase 0.
 For a complete list of item names, see the [uMod Rust Definitions page](https://umod.org/documentation/games/rust/definitions).

+# Player Commands

+`/checkphase` - Informs the player of the current phase and time until next phase begins.
+`/listitems` - Shows which items will unlock next phase.

-# Commands
+# Admin Commands

-The only command players can run is the chat command `/checkphase`.
-This informs the player of the current phase.

-There are several admin commands:

 `timedprogression.setthreshold <phase num> <threshold seconds>` - Set the threshold for phase `<phase num>` to `<seconds>`.